2022 Palestinian reconciliation agreement

-The agreement included provisions to hold presidential and parliamentary elections within a year of its signing.
+The agreement included provisions to hold a presidential election and a parliamentary election within a year of signing.
+However, no new elections were held throughout 2023: Palestinian president Mahmoud Abbas, who has been in power since 2005, has repeatedly delayed or called off new election efforts, citing the exclusion of potential Palestinian voters in Israeli-annexed East Jerusalem, among other factors, though analysts have suggested that his presidency's unpopularity among the Palestinian populace has been the real reason for the years-long delay.
+As the deadline for the agreement approached, the Hamas-led attack on Israel took place on 7 October 2023, sparking the Gaza war and rendering the deal ineffectual.

 Background

 Fatah and Hamas

 Fatah and Hamas are currently the two largest of the Palestinian factions.
 Founded in 1969, Fatah is the leading member of the Palestinian Liberation Organization (PLO), which is an umbrella organization consisting of several movements.
-It takes a moderate stance on the conflict with Israel, favoring a two-state solution where the Palestinian state would be built on the West Bank and Gaza Strip, with East Jerusalem as its capital.
+It takes a moderate stance on the conflict with Israel, favouring a two-state solution in which a Palestinian state would be established in the West Bank and the Gaza Strip, with East Jerusalem as its capital city.

-Hamas, on the other hand, is a Sunni Islamist movement founded in 1987, that advocates for the destruction of Israel.
+Hamas, on the other hand, is a Sunni Islamist movement founded in 1987 that advocates for the destruction of Israel.
 It is, in whole or in part, designated as a terrorist organization by several countries, including the United States.
-However, in recent years Hamas has accepted a Palestinian state in the West Bank and Gaza as a temporary solution to the conflict.
+However, in recent years, Hamas has accepted the proposal of a Palestinian state in the West Bank and Gaza Strip as a temporary solution to the conflict.

-Fatah-Hamas conflict

-Elections and Battle of Gaza
+2006 Palestinian legislative election and 2007 Fatah–Hamas conflict

 The Fatah–Hamas conflict started in the aftermath of the legislative elections of 2006, in which Hamas participated, winning 74 out of 132 seats.
 Fatah refused to cooperate with the Hamas government, led by Ismail Haniyeh.
 Tensions boiled on 10 June 2007, when armed clashes between Fatah and Hamas forces erupted in the Gaza strip.
 By 15 June, the Gaza strip was, in its entirety, under the control of Hamas militants.

-Reconciliation talks and previous agreements
+2007–2022 agreements of the Fatah–Hamas reconciliation process

 Prior to 2022, there have been several attempts at reconciliation between Fatah and Hamas, with Egypt and Qatar serving as mediators.
 A number of agreements have been reached and implemented to various degrees, such as the Sana'a Declaration in 2008, the Fatah–Hamas Doha Agreement in 2012, the Gaza and Cairo agreements in 2014, the 2020 agreement as well as three agreements held in Cairo – in 2011, 2012 and 2017.

+After the last one Palestinian Authority President Mahmoud Abbas postponed elections without setting a new date, reportedly due to fear the Israeli government will not allow voting in East Jerusalem.